 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

-The full-time faculty percentage at Wor-Wic Community College is 49%.
-This is comparable to the national average of 47%.
+The full-time faculty percentage at Wor-Wic Community College is 52%.
+This is higher than the national average of 47%.

-The freshmen retention rate is a sign of how many full-time students like a college or university well enough to come back for their sophomore year.
-At Wor-Wic Community College this rate is 54%, which is a bit lower than the national average of 68%.
+The freshmen retention rate is a measure of what percentage of first-year, full-time students come back for their sophomore year.
+The 49% rate at Wor-Wic Community College is a good bit lower than the national rate of 68%.
+This could be for a number of reasons, such as students transferring after a year because they changed majors.

 During the 2017-2018 academic year, there were 2,705 undergraduates at Wor-Wic Community College with 667 being full-time and 2,038 being part-time.